UnicornBlood123/Innowise-Lab-Internship-Level-2-Mini-paint/docs/file-structure.md

 ## Namings

 All the files and folders in `src` folder of the application should be postfixed with the meaning of the file.
-The only one exception is `index.ts` files.
+The only one exception is `ndex.ts` files.

 List of available postfixes: